-The THROTTLE ONLY button (see Figure 3.3.1) on the throttle and shift control allows the operator to increase engine RPMs for warm-up without being in gear.
+The THROTTLE ONLY button (see Figure 3.3.1) on the gear shift and throttle control allows the operator to increase engine RPMs for warm-up without being in gear.
 To operate:

-- 1. Ensure throttle and shift levers are in neutral. - 2.
+- 1. Ensure gear shift and throttle control levers are in neutral. - 2.
 Press THROTTLE ONLY button. - 3.
-Advance port throttle and shift lever to increase engine RPMs to warm engines.
+Advance port gear shift and throttle control to increase engine RPMs to warm engines.
 RPMs are limited in throttle only mode to prevent engine damage. - 4.
-To disengage, return port throttle and lever back to neutral position. - 5.
+To disengage, return port gear shift and throttle control back to neutral position. - 5.
 Press THROTTLE ONLY button to turn off.

-Boat Shut-down
+Shut-down Procedure

 - 1. Make sure the boat is securely moored to the dock before shutting down the engine. - 2.
-Move throttle and shift control to the neutral position. - 3.
-Press START/STOP ALL ENGINES - button to stop engines (see Figure 3.3.1). - 4.
+Move gear shift and throttle control to the neutral position.

+- 3. Press START/STOP ALL ENGINES button to stop engines (see Figure 3.3.1). - 4.
 Before leaving vessel be sure turn ignition switch(es) inside console storage/head to the OFF position. - 5.
 Press up on the ENGINES battery switch for five seconds and release.